20 June, 2019

 If Falling Pregnant Seems but a Fading Hope, It Helps to be Proactive

 Our culture and way of life has undergone radical change in the past 50 years.
-Women, equipped with reliable contraception, have access to go to this website and gain knowledge, now attend university and engage in the workforce in almost equal gender participation rates.
+Women, equipped with reliable contraception, now attend university and engage in the workforce in almost equal gender participation rates.
 This has opened up broader and more appealing professional choices than ever before for women, including within politics, and increasingly in demanding leadership roles.
 Hark back to 1970 when the average maternal age was 21, at the time of giving birth to one’s first child.
 Today the median age at first birth is 31.
 Given that there is a gradual decline in women’s fertility from age 34, this trend towards delaying family planning has had profound consequences for couples wishing to conceive.

 Research shows that the commonest reason for women to delay pregnancy is the lack of a partner or more commonly, a lack of a willing partner.
 Men are often unaware of the impact of advancing age on their partner’s fertility, and often shy away from a commitment towards family planning.
 Whilst women tend to be better educated than men about the realities of their declining fertility, there remains more work to be done to raise awareness across the community.
 Women remain reluctant to assert their pressing need to make a start, and without this insistence, critical years continue to pass them by.